ManimCommunity/manim/docs/source/tutorials/using_text.rst

   .. note:: Negative indices are also supported.

-* The keys contain words or character which should be coloured seperately and the values should be the color from :class:`~.Color`.
+* The keys contain words or character which should be coloured separately and the values should be the color from :class:`~.Color`.

 For example,